 Some people feel that you are simply paying for convenience here.
 They feel you are buying the exact same model, but paying a few extra bucks to be able to buy it now.

 The slightly different dimensions mean, no, this is not literally true.
 They are not 100 percent identical.

-But they are so similar that people have trouble telling them apart at all.
+But they are so similar that people have trouble telling them apart.
 It winds up being a point of confusion.
-Are they or aren’t they really the same item, but rebranded?
+Are they, or aren’t they really the same item but rebranded?